HandyHat/ha-hildebrandglow-dcc/README.md

 Once you've authenticated, the integration will automatically set up the following sensors for each of the smart meters on your account:

 - Usage (Today) - Consumption today (kWh)
-- Cost (Today) - Cost of electricity used today (GBP)
+- Cost (Today) - Total cost of today's consumption (GBP)
-- Standing Charge - Today's standing charge for electricity (GBP)
+- Standing Charge - Current standing charge (GBP)
 - Rate - Current tariff (GBP/kWh)

 The usage and cost sensors will still show the previous day's data until shortly after 01:30 to ensure that all of the previous day's data is collected.